jamesplease/react-request/docs/guides/using-the-lazy-prop.md

 | GET, HEAD, OPTIONS       | `false`       |
 | POST, PUT, PATCH, DELETE | `true`        |

-This is due to the differences between how applications typically make read and write requests.
+This is due to the way applications typically use these methods when performing reads and writes.

 ### Read Requests